🌐 EN

 What is purchasing power loss?

-It is the reduction in goods and services your money can buy due to inflation.
-At 2.5% annual inflation, you lose about 28% of purchasing power over 10 years.
+It is the reduction in goods and services your money can buy.
+With a constant 2.5% assumption for 10 years, purchasing power falls by about 21.9%.